telerik/blazor-docs/components/calendar/events.md

     public void StartChangeHandler(DateTime startDate)
     {
+        // you have to update the model manually because handling the <Parameter>Changed event does not let you use @bind-<Parameter>
-        RangeStart = startDate;
+        // not updating the model will effectively cancel the event RangeStart = startDate;
         GetDates();
     }

     public void EndChangeHandler(DateTime endDate)
     {
+        // you have to update the model manually because handling the <Parameter>Changed event does not let you use @bind-<Parameter>
-        RangeEnd = endDate;
+        // not updating the model will effectively cancel the event RangeEnd = endDate;
         GetDates();
     }